Skip to main content

 Modified Gross Lease for the CAM Exclusion List

-One advantage of modified gross leases: the absorbed expense categories don't require the detailed exclusion negotiation that NNN leases do.
-In a full NNN lease, tenants spend significant time negotiating what's included in CAM — carving out capital costs, management fee limits, vacant space exclusions.
+One advantage of modified gross leases: the absorbed expense categories do not require the detailed exclusion negotiation that NNN leases do.
+In a full NNN lease, tenants spend significant time negotiating what is included in CAM, carving out capital costs, management fee limits, and vacant space exclusions.

 In a modified gross lease where the landlord absorbs CAM, that negotiation is unnecessary.
 The tenant is betting that the landlord will manage those costs reasonably, which they have an incentive to do since it affects their own margins.